Advising & Counseling Center

 Health Risks Associated with Use of Alcohol and Other Drugs

 Many people are unaware of the potential physical and psychological consequences of their drug use.
 Not everyone who uses drugs becomes addicted.
 The vast majority of Americans who drink alcohol, for example, do so without any serious problems.
-However, it is important to remember that alcohol is a powerful drug – and like marijuana, cocaine, or heroin, it can pose certain risks to your health and well being.
+However, it is important to remember that alcohol is a powerful drug – and like marijuana, cocaine or heroin, it can pose certain risks to your health and well-being.
 Alcohol abuse is responsible for an average 200,000 deaths annually in the United States.
-Half of all accidental deaths, suicides, and homicides in the United States are estimated to be alcohol-related.
-In addition, alcohol use is implicated in many cases of sexual assault (see Section 2.6e).
+Half of all accidental deaths, suicides and homicides in the United States are estimated to be alcohol related.
+In addition, alcohol use is implicated in many cases of sexual assault.

-- Birth Defects.
-Fetal Alcohol Syndrome is among the three leading causes of birth defects.
+b.
+Birth defects.
+Fetal Alcohol Syndrome (FAS) is among the three leading causes of birth defects.
 FAS refers to a pattern of physical and mental defects that may occur in infants whose mothers drink during pregnancy.
-Currently, one to three per 100,000 live births suffers from FAS.
-Experts estimate that by the year 2000 there will be more than 4 million cocaine-addicted babies born in this country.
-The cost of this epidemic is approximately $100 billion.
-In the past few years, New York City has seen a 200% increase in the incidents of drug addicted babies.

-- Acute Alcohol Poisoning.
-Certain high-risk practices – drinking games, drinking grain alcohol punch for example, involve the quick ingestion of large amounts of alcohol that can shut down breathing and heart functioning.
+c.
+Acute alcohol poisoning.
+Certain high-risk practices (e.g., drinking games, drinking grain alcohol punch) involve the quick ingestion of large amounts of alcohol that can shut down breathing and heart functioning.
 This can be fatal.
-Chronic alcohol abuse has also been linked to liver disease, gastrointestinal disorders, birth defects, depression, impotence and malnutrition.
+Chronic alcohol abuse also has been linked to liver disease, gastrointestinal disorders, birth defects, depression, impotence and malnutrition.
 Alcohol and other drug use can impair judgment, reasoning, communication and perception.
 In addition, it may lead to risky sexual encounters such as unprotected sex and sexual assault.
 Alcohol may be a contributing factor in cases of acquaintance rape.
 Alcohol does not cause a person to commit sexual assault.
 Furthermore, drunkenness does not absolve a guilty party from the act of rape.
 Drunk or sober, sexual assault is a crime.

-- Signs and Symptoms of Alcohol Poisoning.
-If someone you know has any of the following symptoms after drinking alcohol, it is possible that he/she is suffering from acute alcohol poisoning.
+d.
+Signs and symptoms of alcohol poisoning.
+If someone you know has any of the following symptoms after drinking alcohol, it is possible that he or she is suffering from acute alcohol poisoning.
 Do not leave the person alone.
-Do not let them “sleep it off.”
-Turn the person on their side to prevent choking should vomiting occur.
-Call the police for immediate medical attention if you see any of the following:
+Do not let him or her “sleep it off.”
+Turn the person on his or her side to prevent choking should vomiting occur.
+Call 911 for immediate medical attention if you see any of the following: